robcharmon1/Coding_Projects/README.md

 [Create Your Own Adventure Game](/Create_Your_Own_Adventure_Game/)

-* This is a command line adventure game written in python
+* This is a command line choose your own adventure game written in Python
+* Main feature is a nested dictionry where
+* * The first keys represent the rooms
+*